floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 His videos are incredible and inspired my passion for rust, just like I hope this video will inspire your passion for Effect.

-Please check out his channel link also in description.
+Please check out his channel link also in the description.

 Thank so much for watching, and I'll see you next time.